-Action Worksheet Name of Jurisdiction: City of Richland Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with flood events in areas that do not possess adequate storm water management plans Hazard(s) Addressed: Flood, Severe Weather A 11 / 17 1 1 1 1 Action or Project Action/Project Number: 2.2.2 Name of Action or Encourage development of storm water management Project: plans/ordinances Action or Project Encourage development of storm water management plans in those jurisdictions that do not currently have them and in all new Description: developments. and encourage the county to review and bescription. strengthen any subdivision ordinances to incorporate mitigation measures such as storm water management. modernos odem de cierri water management.
+Action Worksheet Name of Jurisdiction: City of Richland Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with flood events in areas that do not possess adequate storm water management plans Hazard(s) Addressed: Flood, Severe Weather Action or Project Action/Project Number: 2.2.2 Name of Action or Encourage development of storm water management Project: plans/ordinances Action or Project Description: Encourage development of storm water management plans in those jurisdictions that do not currently have them and in all new developments. and encourage the county to review and strengthen any subdivision ordinances to incorporate mitigation measures such as storm water management.
 Applicable Goal Reduce the potential impact of natural disasters on new and Statement: existing properties and infrastructure and the local economy.
 Estimated Cost: \$5,000 - \$25,000 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.
-Plan for Implementation Responsible Board of Aldermen, City Engineer, Public Works Director Organization/Department: Action/Project Priority: 23 - H Timeline for Completion: 10 years Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services Local Planning Capital Improvement plans, builders plans, transportation plans, Mechanisms to be Used ordinances, Hazard Mitigation Plan in Implementation, if any: Draguesa Danaut Action Status Progress Report Action Status Not Started/Continue in Plan Update Report of Progress The city currently does not have the resources available to develop a storm water management plan or ordinances.
+Plan for Implementation Responsible Board of Aldermen, City Engineer, Public Works Director Organization/Department: Action/Project Priority: 23 - H Timeline for Completion: 10 years Potential Fund Sources: Grants, local general revenue funds, private donations of cash, Local Planning goods, or services Capital Improvement plans, builders plans, transportation plans Mechanisms to be Used Capital Improvement plans, builders plans, transportation plans, ordinances, Hazard Mitigation Plan in Implementation, if any: ordinanocs, mazard miniganom man in implementation, it any.
+Progress Report Action Status Not Started/Continue in Plan Update Report of Progress The city currently does not have the resources available to develop a storm water management plan or ordinances.